KripperOldman/macos-dotfiles/README.md

 [Install Nix](https://nixos.org/manual/nix/unstable/installation/installation.html)
 [Install Homebrew](https://brew.sh) for packages not in Nixpkg.
-Note: We manage Homebrew packages with Home Manager [config](./nix-darwin/home.nix) but need to install it separately.
+Note: We manage Homebrew packages with Nix Darwin [config](./nix-darwin/configuration.nix) but need to install it separately.

 Copy this repo to `~/.config`
 For building the config the first time, run